yusanshi/RecHub/README.md

    - we use TAB (`\t`) as delimiter in all files.
    - In `val/user-item-interact.tsv` and `test/user-item-interact.tsv`, the number of items for different users should be equal (in the above example, the number of items for a user is 8, with 1 positive items and 7 negative items).
-   - Since we don't use have any attributes for users and items, the `user.tsv` and `user.tsv` files only have one single column (the index of users and items).
+   - Since we don't have any attributes for users and items, the `user.tsv` and `user.tsv` files only have one single column (the index of users and items).

 2. Create the metadata file.